Kishan1998v/VideoCaption/README.md

 4. Play the video to see captions appear at their specified times
 5. Delete captions using the delete button next to each caption

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Material-UI for the component library
-- react-player for video playback functionality